Syllabus

 73-76 = C; 70-72 = C-; 67-70 = D+; 63-66 = D; 60-62 = D-; <60 = F

-Attendance: Students are encouraged to attend, be on time for all in-person sessions and submit online posts.
-After three unexcused absences and/or lateness, your standing in class will be affected and will lower your final grade (for example, an A becomes a B).
+Attendance and punctuality: Students are expected to attend, be on time, and stay for the full duration of all in-person sessions.
+Lateness is counted as arrival beyond the first 10 minutes of class.
+After two unexcused absences and/or lateness, your standing in class will be affected and we will lower your final grade accordingly (for example, an A becomes a B).
+Chronic lateness and/or absence will result in dismissal from the course.

 Assignments: Students will engage with the course objectives by doing these assignments.